Hampshire Hackers Golf Society

 To date, Hampshire Hackers have raised over £74,500 for local charities, (excluding the gift aid they have received).

 The cost for a fourball is £270, (still less than many other fundraising events).
 Places are filling quickly and we would recommend booking early to avoid disappointment, as places are being allocated on a first come, first served basis.
+This year we are having a shotgun start.
+This means we have a limit this year of 22 teams.
 For those of you that have attended our events in the past, you will already know that the HHGS Charity Day is one of the best organised golf fundraising events in Hampshire.
 Our prizes for both winners and raffle are legendary.

 Our charities were chosen at our AGM in January, this year and are Abby's Heroes (based from Southampton General Hospital) assists children and teenagers and their families, that are suffering from cancer and The Roberts Centre, based in Portsmouth, helps familys in Portsmouth, Havant and Gosport areas who are struggling to improve their family circumstances which surround homelessness.
 You can click on their logos, to the left of this page, and they will link you through to their websites.

 We held our charity day at Hamptworth Golf & Country Club for 2017.
 Our chosen charities for this year were Breast Cancer Haven, based in Titchfield, Fareham and Autism Hampshire, based in Whiteley.

 The event was another great success and we are pleased to announce that we raised in excess of £7200, beating our target of £4000.
 Potentially, we have raised £81750 since we started, for great causes.

 Thank you for your support, donations and assistance if you helped up us make this happen.